jerryp1/mapcomp/README.md

 ## Development

-### Development Guideline

 We develop `mpc4j` using [Intellij IDEA](https://www.jetbrains.com/idea/) and [CLion](https://www.jetbrains.com/clion/).
+Here are some guidelines.

+### Intellij IDEA Preferencs

+Please change the following Preferences before actual development:

+1. Editor -> Code Style -> Java: Table size, Indent, Continuation indent are all **4**.
+2. Editor -> Code Style -> Java -> Imports: select "**Insert imports for inner classes**".
+3. Plugins: Install and use "**Git Commit Template**" to write commit.
+If necessary, install and use "**Alibaba Java Coding Guidelines**" for unified code styles.

+### Linking Native Libraries

 After successfully compiling `mpc4j-native-tool` and `mpc4j-native-fhe`, you need to configure IDEA with the following procedures so that IDEA can link to these native libraries.

 1. Open `Run->Edit Configurations...`
 2. Open `Edit Configuration templates...`